-Fresno Area Express (FAX) has elected to conduct a statistically reliable customer opinion and satisfaction survey among customers of the system.
-The purpose of the survey is to provide current information and opinions concerning customer satisfaction, travel behavior, and rider demographics regarding the FAX system and to compare the results of this 2022 study with the results from prior studies, in particular the more recent 2014 and 2018 FAX customer satisfaction studies, and to highlight any changes that may be related to ridership effects of the COVID pandemic.
+Fresno Area Express (FAX) has elected to conduct a statistically reliable bus passenger opinion and satisfaction survey among riders of the system.
+The purpose of the survey is to provide current information and opinions concerning rider satisfaction, travel behavior, and rider demographics regarding the FAX system and to compare the results of this 2024 study with the results from prior studies, in particular the more recent 2014, 2018, and 2022 FAX rider satisfaction studies.
+A third purpose has been introduced this year, and that is to inquire whether, and to what extent, FAX fixed route bus riders have experienced or witnessed various types of harassing behavior, insulting language, and/or sexual misconduct while using the FAX fixed route bus system.

-The survey was conducted through bus stop intercept, online and on-board interviews of 876 FAX passengers, which yields a margin of error of +/-3.3 percent at the 95 percent level of confidence.4
+The survey was conducted through on-board and online interviews of 1004 randomly selected FAX fixed-route bus passengers, which yields a margin of error of +/-3.09 percent at the 95 percent level of confidence.
+Rea & Parker Research was the prime contractor, with Competitive Edge Research & Communication supplying the on-board survey personnel and data input.